 How often do you berate yourself with the vilest of names and insults that you wouldn’t think of saying to someone else?

-But the person in the mirror is, more often than not, the last person that should be relied on for your sense of self-worth, at least the part of the person in the mirror that is doing most of the talking – the personality.
+But the person in the mirror is often the last person that you should rely on for your sense of self-worth.
+At least, the part of the person in the mirror that is doing most of the talking – the personality.

-The personality is not your true self, it only thinks it is.
-When you think of your identity, you are most likely identifying with your personality – which is your personal collection of beliefs, self-opinions and regulations that all combine to form your personal safety zone.
+The personality is not your true self; it only thinks it is.
+When you think of your identity, you are most likely identifying with your personality.
+Your identity consists of the beliefs, self-opinion, and regulations that all combine to form your personal safety zone.

-So as long as you stay within the boundaries of your personality, it feels like “you” and if you either venture outside, our get pushed outside, it doesn’t feel like “you.”
-Each of us has our own unique size, shape and color of personality, and yet at the fundamental level, all personalities have the same nature that can be summed up in one word: Insecure.
+So as long as you stay within the boundaries of your personality, it feels like “you,” and if you either venture outside or get pushed outside, it doesn’t feel like “you.”
+Each of us has our unique size, shape, and color of personality, and yet at the fundamental level, all personalities have the same nature that can be summed up in one word: Insecure.

-The personality is motivated from a fear-based belief that it is never enough and always needs to improve itself so it can perceive itself as worthy, safe and secure.
+A fear-based belief is what motivates the personality.
+This belief is that it is never enough and always needs to improve itself so it can perceive itself as worthy, safe and secure.

 Counterbalancing this tendency is an equally strong fear-based tendency to stay within the bounds of the comfort zone.
 This creates an inner tug-of-war that usually ends up in a confusing cycle of self-justification and self-condemnation.